TobseTobse/DD-WRT_NordVPN/README.md

 58 * * * * root killall -q vpn
 59 * * * * root killall -q speedtest
  0 * * * * root /jffs/usr/bin/speedcheck 2>&1
+ 0 3 * * * root /jffs/usr/bin/update 2>&1
 ```

 These jobs regularly check your internet connection and take on measurements if necessary (changing the VPN server or rebooting).
+The last line updates the scripts automatically every night at 3 am, so you don't need to update the scripts yourself manually all the time.
+Just don't use this line if you don't wish nightly auto updates.

 Now reboot the router.